epsilon537/boxlambda/docs/prj_build_boxlambda_base.md

 Connect a terminal emulator to the Arty's USB serial port. **Settings: 115200 8N1**.

-Make sure the four switches on the Arty are not all-off (the bootloader would wait for a debugger to connect) or all-on (the software project would assume it's running in a Verilator simulation).
+Make sure the four switches on the Arty are not all off (the bootloader would wait for a debugger to connect) or all on (the software project would assume it's running in a Verilator simulation).

 Build one of the non-DFX software projects in the Arty A7 build tree.
 Using the `ddr_test` flash image as an example: